FreshRSS/FreshRSS/Docker/README.md

 ## Optional: Build Docker image of FreshRSS
-Optional, as a *less recent* online image can be automatically fetched during the next step (run), but online images are not available for as many platforms (e.g. Raspberry Pi / ARM) as if you build yourself.
+Optional, as a *less recent* online image can be automatically fetched, but online images are not available for as many platforms (e.g. Raspberry Pi / ARM) as if you build yourself.

 ```sh